Hofls/devops/database/relational/postgresql/devops-queries.md

 ```
 * Slow queries:
 ```
-select query, calls, (total_time/calls)::integer as avg_time_ms
+-- In new version, use column mean_exec_time instead of calculating avg_time_ms select query, calls, (total_time/calls)::integer as avg_time_ms from pg_stat_statements
-from pg_stat_statements
 where calls > 20 and query <> '<insufficient privilege>'